Looking for Sonos Music Systems?Start shopping

 Unlike automated Internet radio services, on-demand music streaming services let you listen to pretty much whatever song you want, whenever you want.

-That’s very cool, but how do you cope with that much freedom of choice?
-The services offer very different ways to find what you’re looking for, discover new music, and organize your favorites.
+That’s cool, but how do you cope with that much freedom of choice?
+The services offer different ways to find what you’re looking for, discover new music, and organize your favorites.
 There are different versions for different devices.
 And there are big differences in the way they look and feel.

 To help you choose a service that works well for you, this article compares Spotify, one of the longest-running and more popular services, with Beats Music, one of the newest services.